Davisa94/LocalCustomAnimation/README.md

 Within Streamer.bot Create 2 Actions:

-1. a new action that changes the contents of test.js to the latest event text and then call action 2
+1. a new action that changes the contents of test.js  using the format:
+   *var latest = "Text goes here";* to the latest event text and then call action 2
 2. and then create another action which

 * Shows the source you just made